dapias/ContactFlowsTaylor/README.md

 We provide the code that supports the numerical simulation reported in the manuscript [A thermostat algorithm generating target ensembles](http://arxiv.org/abs/1510.03942).

+The code is based on the package  [TaylorSeries.jl](https://github.com/JuliaDiff/TaylorSeries.jl).

-The code is organized as follows.
+It is organized as follows.

 The ``src`` folder contains the file  ``integrator.jl``.
 This file defines the module ContactIntegrator that exports the function ``contactintegration`` which is used as follows
 ```